mitio/talktimer/README.md

 This will start the timer at 45 minutes.

 When more than 80% of the time has elapsed, the background will change to red.

+## Demo

+You can find a [live demo here](http://ddimitrov.name/instanttalktimer/?5).

+Good luck with your presentations!